aergonaut/bdger-api/README.md

 # bdge.co API

-bdge.co exposes and API for interacting with Bdger.
+bdge.co exposes an API for interacting with [Bdger](http://www.bdger.com).

 Currently the API is read-only.
 Future versions will allow authentication and creation/update/deletion of resources.